 - You don’t give them a chance to ask questions

-- They don’t feel able to speak up about jobsite issues
+- They don’t feel comfortable to speak up about jobsite issues

 - They just can’t hear over the jobsite noise